I’m so excited to share this chalk paint cabinet makeover with you today!

 Here’s a look at the cabinet before:

 It’s been a long time since I painted wood because I’ve really been loving natural wood tones lately (especially walnut!).
 When I’ve decided the wood-look is too much, I’ve leaned toward pale grey or cream stains to let the grain shine.
 But this particular piece needed a paint job and I found the perfect pale blue/grey hue in Rust-Oleum’s new chalk paint line.
-Their “Serenity Blue” (insanity later) picks up on the blue trim on the glass doors of the Ikea cabinets, which makes my decorating decisions feel intentional (and less “happy accidental,” which is what they are).
+Their “Serenity Blue” (insanity later, lol) picks up on the blue trim on the glass doors of the Ikea cabinets, which makes my decorating decisions feel intentional (and less “happy accidental,” which is what they are).

 I hadn’t used chalk paint before, so this was a fun experiment and I love that Rust-Oleum has their own line.
 It comes as a spray paint or in a can and I opted for the latter for the cabinet so I could avoid any brush strokes.
 Although chalk paint doesn’t require priming (sweet!), I did lightly sand the entire unit.
 I didn’t tape off any areas – I just spray painted it closed, to preserve the cedar interior.
+I even painted the hinges and knobs at the same time, which made this chalk paint cabinet makeover super fast and easy.

 The coverage was splotchy at first but after three coats it was so seamless and smooth – I love the matte finish and how it modernized this somewhat dated piece.
-The stenciled design on the front was covered perfectly, the but irregularities in the wood (which seem faux, to be honest) were preserved.
+The stenciled design on the front was covered perfectly, but the irregularities in the wood (which seem faux, to be honest) were preserved.

 To help prevent that furniture graveyard look even more, Hubby and I added some DIY plywood shelves that line up with the shelves in the Ikea cabinets, but are painted the same blue/grey chalk paint as the cabinet.
 For the shelves, however, I decided to try brushing on the paint.
 For that application, you have to commit!
 No re-brushing is allowed – you have to work quickly and confidently to avoid streaks or brush marks.
 But it also goes on really well and a little goes a long way so I have tons left (you might have spotted the color because I used it for my mini potted plant ornaments!)

 I found the brackets in the garage and spray painted them white but, in hindsight, we should have sprung for some tougher brackets like the ones in the kitchen.
 I wanted to work with what I had but these light duty brackets mean we can’t really load down the shelves – which might be a wise idea anyway.
 I’ll see how they hold up.
+I’m so proud of how this space came together on a small budget – especially the cool blue marbled floors we made from plywood!

 When we renovate this space for real, we’ll spring for new cabinets, but for now it was so nice to re-purpose and find a home for this random grouping – along with some bits and bobs from the garage.
+I love how my chalk paint cabinet makeover turned out and I’m excited to try chalk paint in future projects.